kumahq/kuma-website/docs/docs/0.7.3/policies/locality-aware.md

 # Locality Aware Load Balancing

-A mutli-zone Kuma deployment can enable locality aware load balancing in a particular mesh to ensure optimal service backend routing.
+A [multi-zone deployment](/docs/0.7.3/documentation/deployments/) can enable locality aware load balancing in a particular [Mesh](/docs/0.7.3/policies/mesh/) to ensure optimal service backend routing.
 This feature relies on the following service tags to make decisions of selecting the destination service endpoint:

- * `kuma.io/region` - optional, denotes a wider region composed of several zones
+ * `kuma.io/region` - optional, denotes a wider region composed of several zones.
- * `kuma.io/zone` - automatically set in multi-zone deployments
+ * `kuma.io/zone` - automatically generate in every multi-zone deployment.
- * `kuma.io/subzone` - optional, denotes service grouping within a particular zone
+ * `kuma.io/subzone` - optional, denotes service grouping within a particular zone.

 ## Enabling the Locality Aware Load Balancing

-A particular mesh that spans several regions, zones or subzones, may choose to enable locality aware load balancing as follows:
+A particular `Mesh` that spans several regions, zones or subzones, may choose to enable locality aware load balancing as follows:

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"